SMS Banting: History

 The school was inaugurated on 17 November 2011.
 It became fully operational on 22 January 2012.
 Tuan Haji Muhamad Kamaludin bin Taib is the first and current principal of Sekolah Menengah Sains Banting.
 At that time, the school had only two batches.
 By 31 January 2012, the school had received approximately 200 new Form 4 (2012) students.
 The school began its first year with three batches.
 Under the management of Tuan Haji Muhamad Kamaludin bin Taib, former principal of Sekolah Sultan Alam Shah and Sekolah Menengah Sains Tuanku Munawir, it began to rise in popularity with participation in co-curricular activities and academic achievements in Kuala Langat district level and SBP level.
 In 2012, the school adopted the motto, "From Zero to Hero".
 In 2014, the first batch of BASIS brought the name of the school to 22nd place out of 68 SBP.
 In 2015, batch Khattab 1314 had put BASIS at 13th place of 68 SBPs thus becoming among the 20 top schools for SPM 2014 in Malaysia.

+In 2026, the school were among the first five school to implement TVET - AI program inside their syllabus.